-LUXURY THE CAUSE OF NATIONAL DECAY.
+LUXURYTHE CAUSE OF MATIONAL DECAY.
 Frugality of manners is the nourishment and strength of bodies politic.
 It is that by which they grow and subsist, until they are corrupted by luxury-the natural cause of their decay and ruin.
-Of this we have examples in the Persians, Lacedemonians for comfort, for one initiative step, yet he and Romans: not to mention many later governments which have sprung up, continued a while, and then perished by the same natural causes.
-But these are, it seems, of the North, either democrats or republicans? no use to us: and; in spite of them, we are in a fair way of becoming ourselves another useless example to future ages.
+Of this we have examples in the Persians, Lacedæmonians and Romans: not to mention many later governments which have sprung up, continued a while, and then perished by the same natural causes.
+But these are, it seems, of no use to us: and; in spite of them, we are useless example to future ages.

-Simplicity of manners may be more easily

-of great efficacy, either to reform or to corrupt a people; that alone were sufficient to discountenance the wearing of gold or silver, said (for he speaks not, neither does he either in clothes or equipage, and if the same were prohibited by law, the saving so much bullion would be the smallest benefit of such an institution; there being nothing more apt to debase the virtue and good sense of our gentry of both sexes than the trifling vanity of apparel, which we have learned from France, and which has had such visible ill consequences on the genius of that people.
-Wiser nations have made it their care to shut out this folly by severe laws and penalties, and its spreading among us can forbode no good, if there be any truth in the observation of one of the an- own, which he had not (backed even by eients, that the direct way to ruin a man is millions who gave it to him) the courage to to dress him up in fine clothes.
+Simplicity of manners may be more easily preserved in a republic than a monarchy; in a monatchy, the example of a court being of great efficacy, either to reform or to corrupt a people; that alone were sufficient to discountenance the wearing of gold or silver, either in clothes or equipage, and if the same were prohibited by law, the saving so much bullion would be the smallest benefit of such an institution; there being nothing more apt to debase the virtue and good sense of our gentry of both sexes than the trifling vanity of apparel, which we have learned from France, and which has had such visible ill consequences on the genius of that people.
+Wiser nations have made it their care to shut out this folly by severe laws and penalties, and its spreading among us can forbode no good, if there be any truth in the observation of one of the ancients, that the direct way to ruin a man is to dress him up in fine clothes.

-But we are doomed to be undone .-Neither the plain reason of the thing, nor the experience of past ages, nor the examples we have before our eyes, can restrain us from imitating, not to say surpassing, the most corrupt and ruined people in those very points of luxury that ruined them .-Our gaming, our operas, our masquerades, are, in spite of our debts and poverty, become the wonder of our neighbors.
-If there be any man so void of all thought and common-sense, as not to see where this must end, let him but compare what Venice was at the league of Cambray, with what it is at present, and he will be convinced how truly those fashionable pastimes are calculated to dopress and ruin a nation
+But we are doomed to be undone .-Neither the plain reason of the thing, nor the experience of past ages, nor the examples we have before our eyes, can restrain as from imitating, not to say surpassing, the most corrupt and ruined people in those very points of luxury that ruined them .-Our gaming, our operas, our masquerades, are, in spite of our debts and poverty, become, the wonder of our neighbors.
+If there be any man so void of all thought and common-sense, as not to see where this must end, let and but compare what Venice was at the league of Cambray, with what it is at present, and he will be convinced how truly those fashionable pastimes are calculated to depress and ruin a martin